 Festivals of Tamilnadu are great occasion to rejoice.
 A large number of festivals are celebrated in Tamilnadu.
 Tamil Nadu celebrates common Festivals of India like Mahashivaratri, Vinayaka Chaturthi, Deepavali, Ram Navami, Srikrishna Jayanthi (Gokulashtami), Navaratri, Akshaya Tritiya, Budha Purnima, Mahavir Jayanthi, Bakrid, Ramzan, Christmas, and Easter.

-Apart from these, they also celebrate main festivals like Pongal, Karthigai Deepam and also the following Festivals unique to their State -
+Apart from these, they also celebrate main festivals like Pongal, Karthigai Deepam and also the following Festivals unique to Tamil Nadu State -

-Music and Dance Festival - The classical and music festival is held at Chennai at various places from mid December to mid January.
+Music and Dance Festival - The classical and music festival, held at Chennai at various places from mid December to mid January, is one of the important festivals of Tamilnadu.
 Performances include Vocal and Instrumental music, Dance - solo and group, both by junior and senior artistes.
 Even upcoming artists get a chance to perform along with well-established artists to exhibit their talents, during this time.

 Chithirai Festival - This Tamil Nadu festival is celebrated in the month of Chithirai, the first month of Tamils, at the advent of spring, at Madurai, marking the marriage of Goddess Meenakshi, the deity of Meenakshi Temple with Lord Shiva.
 On the full moon day the idols of gods and goddesses from the temples in Madurai are taken to the bed of the River Vaigai, in colorful processions of thousands of people.
 This is a grand festival of Tamil Nadu.